5 July 2025

 Alternative Staffing

 Alternative staffing is a generic term that refers to the hiring of individuals on a part-time or as-needed basis.
-The term pretty much refers to any worker that doesn’t fall under the regular, direct and full-time employment.
-Alternative staffing arrangements typically refer to those working under short-term contracts.
+The term refers to any worker that doesn’t fall under the regular, direct, and full-time employment.
+Alternative staffing arrangements typically refers to those working under short-term contracts.

 Applicant Tracking System (ATS)